Ontario -> Dividend Tax Credits

 Ontario's November 7, 2013 Economic Outlook and Fiscal Review Chapter VI: Taxation announced revisions to both eligible and non-eligible dividend rates.
 Another change is that the Ontario surtax, starting in 2014, will be calculated before deducting dividend tax credits.
 By doing so, all taxpayers would get the same amount of dividend tax credit.
 Previously, the surtax was applied after these tax credits were deducted, thus increasing the tax credits for high income earners by as much as 56%.
 These measures were included with proposals in the 2014 Budget.

-The Federal 2008 Budget reduced the gross-up rate and the dividend tax credit rate for dividends eligible for the enhanced dividend tax credit.
-See the Enhanced Dividend Tax Credit article for details.
+The Federal 2008 Budget reduced the gross-up rate and the dividend tax credit rate for eligible dividends.
+See the Eligible Dividend Tax Credit article for details.
 The change in the gross-up rate automatically applies to the provincial treatment of these dividends.

 Ontario Taxation Act, 2007 s.
 19.1 for 2016 and subsequent years, 20.1(b) for 2014/2015

 The Ontario Taxation Act, 2007 defines the non-eligible dividend tax credit as a percentage of the federal gross-up.

 The Ontario 2019 Fall Economic Statement revises the dividend tax credit for 2020 and later years.

 The Ontario 2018 Fall Economic Statement revises the dividend tax credit for 2018, 2019 and later years.